mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 At the beginning of the year, I released my first-ever [paid course](https://hitthefrontpage.com).
 It explained my approach to writing blog posts that gain traction on tech-oriented sites like Hacker News and reddit.

 I'm proud of the content, and I've heard positive feedback from customers.
-A few people credited the course for helping them reach the #1 spot on Hacker News.
-And it wasn't that I taught them special tricks or gimmicks &mdash; the course helped them improve their writing and better understand which topics resonate with the Hacker News audience.
+A few of them credited the course for blog posts that reached the #1 spot on Hacker News.

 The course reached $7.5k in sales, which fell disappointingly short of my $20k goal.
 Had TinyPilot not been so busy, I could have spent more time marketing the course and gotten closer to my target.
 Still, the experience taught me about creating educational products, and I'd like to do more of that in the future.